ALai57/kaleidoscope/README.md

 [Kaleidoscope](https://kaleidoscope.pub) is a content management system for blogging.

-This repository is the backend.
-It contains:

-- **Backend**: Clojure web server that serves a content management system (kaleidoscope)
-- **Infrastructure**: Terraform for AWS cloud infrastructure

 ## How the Kaleidoscope CMS works
 The Kaleidoscope backend is built to host multiple different user sites at the same time.
 To do this, the Kaleidoscope server inspects incoming HTTP requests